fleetdm/fleet/articles/what-api-endpoints-to-expose-to-the-public-internet.md

 If you would like to use Fleet's macOS MDM features, the following endpoints need to be exposed:

-- `/mdm/apple/scep` to allow hosts to obtain a SCEP certificate.
+- `/mdm/apple/scep`: Allows hosts to obtain a SCEP certificate.
-- `/mdm/apple/mdm` to allow hosts to reach the server using the MDM protocol.
+- `/mdm/apple/mdm`: Allows hosts to reach the server using the MDM protocol.
-- `/api/mdm/apple/enroll` to allow DEP-enrolled devices to get an enrollment profile.
+- `/api/mdm/apple/enroll`: If you use automatic enrollment, allows hosts to get an enrollment profile.
-- `/api/*/fleet/device/*` to give end users access to their **My device** page.
-This page is where they download their manual enrollment profile, rotate their disk encryption key, and use other features.
+- `/api/*/fleet/device/*`: Provides end users access to their **My device** page.
+  - This page is where they download their manual enrollment profile, rotate their disk encryption key, and use other features.
 For more information on these API endpoints see the documentation [here](https://github.com/fleetdm/fleet/blob/main/docs/Contributing/API-for-contributors.md#device-authenticated-routes).
-- `/api/*/fleet/mdm/sso` and `/api/*/fleet/mdm/sso/callback` if you use automatic enrollment (DEP) and you require [end user authentication](https://fleetdm.com/docs/using-fleet/mdm-macos-setup-experience#end-user-authentication-and-eula) during out-of-the-box macOS setup.
+- `/api/*/fleet/mdm/sso` and `/api/*/fleet/mdm/sso/callback`: If you use automatic enrollment and you require [end user authentication](https://fleetdm.com/docs/using-fleet/mdm-macos-setup-experience#end-user-authentication-and-eula) during out-of-the-box macOS setup, allows end users to authenticate with your IdP.
-- `/api/*/fleet/mdm/setup/eula/*` if you use automatic enrollment (DEP) and you require that the end user agrees to an [End User License Agreement (EULA)](https://fleetdm.com/docs/using-fleet/mdm-macos-setup-experience#end-user-authentication-and-eula) during out-of-the-box macOS setup.
+- `/api/*/fleet/mdm/setup/eula/*`: If you use automatic enrollment and you require that the end user agrees to an [End User License Agreement (EULA)](https://fleetdm.com/docs/using-fleet/mdm-macos-setup-experience#end-user-authentication-and-eula) during out-of-the-box macOS setup, allows end user to see the EULA.
-- `/api/*/fleet/mdm/bootstrap` if you use automatic enrollment (DEP) and you install a [bootstrap package](https://fleetdm.com/docs/using-fleet/mdm-macos-setup-experience#bootstrap-package) during out-of-the-box macOS setup.
+- `/api/*/fleet/mdm/bootstrap`: If you use automatic enrollment and you install a [bootstrap package](https://fleetdm.com/docs/using-fleet/mdm-macos-setup-experience#bootstrap-package) during out-of-the-box macOS setup, installs the bootstrap package.

 > The `/mdm/apple/scep` and `/mdm/apple/mdm` endpoints are outside of the `/api` path because they
 > are not RESTful and are not intended for use by API clients or browsers.